pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 $ oc replace -f /tmp/oauth.yaml
 oauth.config.openshift.io/cluster replaced
 ```
 - We will assign the cluster admin role to the admin user.
-You can ignore the error as the admin doesn't exit until you log in the first time as admin
+You can ignore the error as the admin doesn't exit until you log in the first time as the admin.
 ```
 $ oc adm policy add-cluster-role-to-user cluster-admin admin
 Warning: User 'admin' not found clusterrole.rbac.authorization.k8s.io/cluster-admin added: "admin"
 ```
--  We will now need to wait until the oauth-openshift pods in the openshift-authetication space are restarted
+-  We will now need to wait until the oauth-openshift pods in the openshift-authetication space are restarted.
 ```
 $ oc get pods -n openshift-authentication
 NAME                               READY   STATUS    RESTARTS   AGE